mirzemehdi/KMPNotifier/README.md

 ```

 ### Push Notification
+Push notifications are supported only for Android and iOS.
 #### Listen for push notification token changes
 In this method you can send notification token to the server.